Md-Minhazul-Alam/Second-Project/TESTING.md

 ---

 ### Known Issues

 - None at this time.
 - Thorough testing has been carried out, but some minor bugs may still exist.
+- Some images used across the site are not fully optimized for web performance, which may impact loading speed and Lighthouse performance scores.

 > [!IMPORTANT]
 > All major bugs have been fixed.
 No remaining issues are currently known.